SchweizerischeBundesbahnen/api-principles/architecture.md

 ### `MUST` Data master share business functions and data over APIs
 As data masters, we share the data and functions of our business capabilities.
 We provide the functions and data to other applications through over well defined APIs using the [RESTful](restful/restful.md) or [Event-Driven](eventdriven/eventdriven.md) architectural style.
 We published them in the [API Repository](https://developer.sbb.ch) for further use in conformance to the API principles listed here.

 ### `MUST` We reuse existing APIs from the API Repository
-We use existing functions and their data through the [API Repository](https://developer.sbb.ch).
+We use existing functions and their data through the APIs available in the [API Repository](https://developer.sbb.ch).
 We obtain data from the leading application (data master).

 ## API best practices
 While not part of an official regulation, following API principles have proven to be valuable at SBB and throughout the software industry.